.png)

 Next, start typing a, b, c, and so on to get autocomplete’s suggestion and to cover every keyword you can potentially create a page on.

-After you have a list that you got, by putting in all the alphabets, go through it and shorten it to only the relevant keywords for your business.
+After you have a list that you have, by putting in all the alphabets, go through it and shorten it to only the relevant keywords for your business.

 Competitor comparison has two types of keywords: